Skip to product information

 Subtropic climate (Mediterranean) (e. g.
 B. Portugal, Spain, Italy)

-Sow directly into the open from January to April and in autumn from September to November.
+Direct sowing is recommended from January to April and in autumn from September to November.
+The ideal location for the plants is open and sunny to partially shaded.

 Moderate climate (e. g.
 B. Germany, Switzerland, Poland)

-Sow peas directly in rows.
-The optimal sowing time is on average at 10 ° C, but can also be sown at warmer temperatures.
-From a plant height of 10 cm, we recommend piling the plants with soil so that they thrive optimally.
+Dense direct sowing in rows is recommended.
+The optimal time for sowing is on average 10°C, but sowing can also be done at warmer temperatures.
+Once the plants are 10 cm tall, it is recommended to cover the plants with soil so that they thrive optimally.

 Additional tips

-Since the soil is supplied with nitrogen through the roots, they should only be cut off after harvest and left in the soil.
-Due to the nitrogen excretions on the roots of the peas, planting in mixed culture promotes surrounding plants.
-In marker peas, only the seeds are harvested when they are green and mature.
-This variety needs k A framework for the pea shoots to guide up.
-In order to quickly obtain a fine, crumbly and well-drained soil, an additional incorporation of biochar and primeval rock flour is recommended.
+Since the soil is supplied with nitrogen via the roots, these should be cut off after harvest and left in the soil.
+Due to the nitrogen excretion on the roots of the peas, planting in mixed culture promotes surrounding plants.
+With marrow peas, only the seeds are harvested when they are green and ripe.
+This variety does not require a framework to guide the pea shoots up.
+In order to quickly obtain a fine, crumbly and permeable soil with good nutrient and water storage capacity, additional incorporation of biochar and primary rock flour is recommended.

 Type of propagation